Frameshift mutation: Frequency

 Despite the rules that govern the genetic code and the various mechanisms present in a cell to ensure the correct transfer of genetic information during the process of DNA replication as well as during translation, mutations do occur; frameshift mutation is not the only type.
 There are at least two other types of recognized point mutations, specifically missense mutation and nonsense mutation.
 A frameshift mutation can drastically change the coding capacity (genetic information) of the message.
 Small insertions or deletions (those less than 20 base pairs) make up 24% of mutations that manifest in currently recognized genetic disease.

 Frameshift mutations are found to be more common in repeat regions of DNA.
 A reason for this is because of slipping of the polymerase enzyme in repeat regions, allowing for mutations to enter the sequence.
 Experiments can be run to determine the frequency of the frameshift mutation by adding or removing a pre-set number of nucleotides.
 Experiments have been run by adding four basepairs, called the +4 experiments, but a team from Emory University looked at the difference in frequency of the mutation by both adding and deleting a base pair.
 It was shown that there was no difference in the frequency between the addition and deletion of a base pair.
-There is however, a difference in the end result of the protein.
+There is however, a difference in the result of the protein.

 Huntington's disease is one of the nine codon reiteration disorders caused by polyglutamine expansion mutations that include spino-cerebellar ataxia (SCA) 1, 2, 6, 7 and 3, spinobulbar muscular atrophy and dentatorubal-pallidoluysianatrophy.
 There may be a link between diseases caused by polyglutamine and polyalanine expansion mutations, as frame shifting of the original SCA3 gene product encoding CAG/polyglutamines to GCA/polyalanines.
 Ribosomal slippage during translation of the SCA3 protein has been proposed as the mechanism resulting in shifting from the polyglutamine to the polyalanine-encoding frame.
 A dinucleotide deletion or single nucleotide insertion within the polyglutamine tract of huntingtin exon 1 would shift the CAG, polyglutamineen coding frame by +1 (+1 frame shift) to the GCA, polyalanine-encoding frame and introduce a novel epitope to the C terminus of Htt exon 1 (APAAAPAATRPGCG).